Domestic Violence

 Potential Consequences

-In New Mexico, a criminal domestic violence conviction carries significant consequences that can disrupt your life and future.
-Depending on the severity of the charge, you may face penalties that include jail time, fines, and restrictions on your rights.
-Below are some of the possible outcomes of a conviction:
+In New Mexico, a domestic violence conviction can have serious and lasting consequences that affect nearly every aspect of your life.
+Depending on the circumstances and severity of the charge, you may face jail time, costly fines, probation, and even limitations on your constitutional rights.
+The potential outcomes of a misdemeanor conviction include:

 A conviction may result in up to one (1) year in county jail, a fine of up to $1,000.00, or both.
 Alternatively, the court may impose one (1) year of supervised probation or a combination of both jail time and probation.
 You may also be required to attend and successfully complete counseling and treatment programs for issues such as battery intervention, anger management, impulse control, family relations, and parenting skills.